Chapter 2 - Mr. Modesto

 Later that night, Anon woke up.
 For a second, he was yet to remember who he was and what he was supposed to be doing there, but to forget where he was would have been next to impossible; that was his office, of course.
 Anon could tell exactly where he was even in pitch black darkness, his other senses could not be fooled.
 However, as his eyes grew used to the shadows and after a dry yawn brought him back to reality, the silent room did not totally seem as he recalled.
 Two empty tables sat right next to his, occupying the last bit of space left.
 A growling ache reminded Anon he had not eaten a single thing throughout the entire day, but as he stood up and looked around before all of his earlier stresses could catch up to him an individual thought managed to form in his refreshed state of mind.
 Anon turned to himself and sighed, he had probably blown it with the Americans.

-On the way home, Anon could not stop thinking they must have seen him taking his nap, they could not be bothered waking him up.
+On the way home, Anon could not stop thinking they must have seen him napping and, justifiably, did not be bothered to wake him up.
 The only two people to have certainly checked on him had entirely ignored him; just how disappointed must they have been?
 “What a terrible last impression…” Anon anguished over his weakness, over losing to his sleep.

 The self-conscious mess clouding his thoughts invited a lot more regrets to rot his hopes of appearing as a dependable guy.
 For a second he even almost lost important documentation that Mr. Forrester needed, all because he could not keep a darn suitcase in order.
 Someone who makes others wait should just be left behind in his office with everything else, right where he belongs.